 Find Owners or run

 git cl owners to find file owners to review your code and instruct them about which parts you want them to focus on.
 Add anyone else you think should review your code.
+The blame functionality in Code Search is a good way to identify reviewers who may be familiar with the parts of code your CL touches.
 For your CL to land, you need an approval from an owner for each file you‘ve changed, unless you are an owner of some files, in which case you don’t need separate owner approval for those files.

 Then go through this commit checklist again.
 Reply to all comments from the reviewers on Gerrit and mark all resolved issues as resolved (clicking